Care & Maintenance

 Every few weeks — or whenever you notice smudges, fingerprints, or cooking residue — dampen a microfiber cloth with plain water and wring it out thoroughly so it is barely moist.
 Wipe each louver from hinge to tip, then immediately follow with a dry cloth to prevent any moisture from sitting on the wood.

 For stubborn spots, a small amount of mild dish soap diluted in water is safe on our hardwood shutters.
 Never use abrasive cleaners, bleach, furniture polish, or oil-based products — these can cloud the finish or cause the wood to swell over time.
+Never spray water or cleaning solution directly onto the shutters; always apply to the cloth first.

 Step 3: Deep-Clean Twice a Year